 One year Introduction to Group Analysis qualification – Group Analysis South West 2008

-I have many years’ experience working as a counsellor in Third Sector organisations in Bristol, with adults with various mental health issues and very difficult life experiences.
-I also provide brief, time-limited counselling in an NHS IAPT service, as well as open-ended counselling in private practice.
+I have many years experience working as a counsellor in Voluntary Sector organisations in Bristol, with adults with various mental health issues and very difficult life experiences.
+I currently work in a specialist service for adults who have experienced sexual abuse and trauma.
+I have also provided brief, time-limited counselling in an NHS 'Improving Access to Psychological Therapies' service, as well as offering open-ended counselling in private practice.